Japan and its policymakers search for light at end of COVID-19 tunnel | The Japan Times

 But even amid the uncertainty, policymakers are starting to understand what precautions need to be taken before emergency restrictions are lifted.

-The government’s expert coronavirus panel, meanwhile, has proposed three similar criteria for lifting the state of emergency: The number of infections must be falling; 80 percent reduction in human contact has been achieved; and medical facilities must be able to provide adequate treatment for COVID-19 patients.
+The government’s expert coronavirus panel, meanwhile, has proposed three similar criteria for lifting the state of emergency: 1) the number of infections must be falling; 80 percent reduction in human contact has been achieved; and medical facilities must be able to provide adequate treatment for COVID-19 patients.

 As it stands, whether Japan satisfies those criteria is debatable.